alexnelsone/centralizedlogging.io/06-Post-Install-Review.md

 when Config detects a new resource.
 We do however, want to be able to see things that are `NON_COMPLIANT` so that we can fix those later.
 There are other SNS topics created with different levels of notifications.
 To see those, see [this link](https://docs.aws.amazon.com/controltower/latest/userguide/sns-guidance.html).
 For now, we will keep going.
-The next page details how we can start to get into each of our accounts to continue with reiewing what has been installed for us.
+The next page details how we can start to get into each of our accounts to continue with reviewing what has been installed for us.